 An applicant for a licence for a casino business operation shall pay the necessary costs for its examination to the national government.
 More specifically, such applicant shall pay an estimated amount of such examination costs (background check, etc) calculated and notified by the Commission by a date designated by the Commission.
-If the amount paid as an estimated amount is short of the amount of actual examination costs, the applicant shall pay the shortfall of costs calculated and notified by the Commission by a date designated by the Commission.
+If the amount paid as an estimated amount is short of the amount of actual examination costs, the applicant shall pay the shortfall of costs calculated and notified by the Commission by a date designated by the Commission by a date designated by the Commission.
 If the above estimated amount or additional amount has not been paid, the Commission may dismiss the application for a casino business licence.